xrysf03/rtlsdr_skyline/README.md

 While in the main IDE screen (editor), remember to toggle the build method to MINGW Release (rather than Debug).
 Unless you know better of course :-)
 Also note that upon a first compilation, U++ compiles all the components and core libraries from source.
 On later rebuilds (when hacking at your own project), these are not rebuilt ever time...
 Only when you toggle or reconfigure the build method.

+## Usage

+You can probably figure out your way about...

+You need to fill in the starting and ending frequency.
+You can also enter the same number in both input boxes to scan a single channel.
+You can leave the FFT parameters at defaults, and calibration of the filter response is optional too.

+When you're finished with the parameters, just press Go.

+At the moment there's no Stop button - just wait for the scan to finish.

+If you select continuous mode (the "Loop" check box) and then you want to stop, just untick the Loop box and wait for the current pass to finish.

+The GUI is really simple.
+The parameter selection widgets do not take effect while the scanning activity is in progress.
+See also the chapter on Bugs etc.

 ## Bugs etc.

 The initial release, while I consider it a beta, should be pretty stable and useable at what it does.